jpeach/spdy/README.md

     spdy.so [OPTIONS]

 The SPDY plugin will automatically listen on the SPDY/2 NPN endpoint for all configure SSL ports.
-I used to have some code to listen on an arbitrry non-SSL port, which is useful for debugging.
+I used to have an option in there to listen on an arbitrary non-SSL port, which is useful for debugging.
 It's pretty easy to add that back in and I'll probably do that.

 Options: